weka/csi-wekafs/docs/deployment.md

 * For snapshot and directory backing, a filesystem must be pre-defined on the WEKA cluster.
 * For filesystem backing, a filesystem group must be pre-defined on the WEKA cluster.
 * Your workstation has a valid connection to the Kubernetes worker nodes.
+* The WEKA CSI container must run as the root user to enable the management of WEKA filesystem mounts at the Worker Node level.

 ### Prerequisites for using WekaFS transport